brenderi/typescript-training-playground/README.md

 Now that we can represent colors in different ways, what does the algorithm look like to add two colors together?
 Let's start with the three colors that make up all of the Daktronics full-color displays: red, green, and blue.

-5. Using the class created as part of step (2), create RGB representations of these colors:
+5. Using the class created as part of step (2), create full intensity RGB representations of these colors:

    - [ ] red
    - [ ] green